s-chadalavada/plodi/README.md

 ## Results & Impact

 When using our champion XGBoost model and looking at the most suspicious loans, our model has very strong performance with the top 5-16% of loans getting correctly classified at rates of 98-84% respectively.
 Given the scale of the PPP loan program and resourcing constraints, machine learning could guide review by providing a ranking.
-Something about a cutoff point

 The most important features for our champion model are implied employee pay measures are the most important with the amount forgiven.
 Business characteristics play an important role (ex. industry/NAICs, business type, and jobs reported).
 Gender and race factors also have high importance.

 ## Dashboard for Ranked Data ([Link Here](https://fwgmq3bk6p.us-east-1.awsapprunner.com/))
 Three dashboards are included: